 Student services and learning resources people had to live in both worlds.
 Larry Crandall and I would look at each other once in a while and feel that we were driving over the Golden Gate Bridge.
 We were going from one island to another.
-His interest was library and mine was student services.
+His interest was library and mine was registering students.
 We tried to avoid the politics of the separation.
 But we all got dragged into it eventually.
 For me, the political heat began when resources started getting divided up.
 When staff started to be assigned to Fallon, and Reno would get no science instructor, Carson would get a full-time position and Reno wouldn't.
 That hurt.
-Reno people knew that the North Campus had the numbers and ought to get the resources.
-The faculty felt the college had no depth in curriculum.
+The Reno people had the feeling that Reno had the numbers and it ought to get the resources.
+The faculty felt the college had no depth in curriculum nor the staff to be responsive to needs.
 How can you run a transfer program with one full-time English instructor and one history teacher?
-You have got to have several full-timers to have respectable departments.
+You have got to have several full-timers to have departments.

-Two or three times, at really critical points, I saw Jack place staff in rural communities.
-Obviously, I had become a part of the North Campus which would become TMCC.
+Two or three times, at really critical points, I saw Jack put staff in small communities.
+Obviously, I had become a part of the Reno campus, which, in time, would become TMCC.
+We had a community waiting for a college in Reno.
 We had a chance to really build a dynamite college.
 We had talent . . . maybe a little strange because nobody much had the right background to be there.
 Almost nobody came out of a community college.
-Most came from secondary education or adult education, some were finishing a master's degree at UNR.
-Me, I came out of nothing.
+Some came from secondary education or adult education.
+Me, out of nothing.
 I came out of childhood.

 The strain between Carson and Reno increased.
 I sometimes found myself on both sides.
-I leaned to Reno philosophically but I had grown up in rural Nevada and I knew the antagonisms between the small and large places.
+I leaned to Reno philosophically but grew up in rural Nevada and I knew the antagonisms between the small and large places as now I know the rivalry between Reno and Las Vegas.
 During the meetings I watched Jack become more authoritarian and Jim more confrontational.
 At the same time the faculty started to demand a greater role in the decisions.